Skip to Content

 Hidden gems in Italy

 Italy’s Capital of Culture for 2022 – the proud title of this very small island in the Bay of Naples.
-Unfortunately, the island is mostly overlooked by tourists, because of its neighboring, more popular regions, such as Ischia and Capri, but if you find yourself in either of those, we strongly suggest setting the time aside to visit Procida as well!
+Fortunately, the island is mostly overlooked by tourists, because of its neighboring, more popular regions, such as Ischia and Capri, but if you find yourself in either of those, we strongly suggest setting the time aside to visit Procida as well, one of the more romantic things to do in Italy.

 Beautiful flowery alleyways and colorful houses will make you feel like walking into a postcard.
 Flooded with art, Procida is a great example of how not only the biggest cities can be a true cultural center of the country.